rossrobino/robino/packages/jsx/README.md

 npm i @robino/jsx
 ```

 A [tiny](https://npmgraph.js.org/?q=%40robino%2Fjsx) jsx to HTML import source, write jsx and output HTML strings.
 This library was written to be used for server-side templating if you don't want to add a larger UI framework.
+There are no runtime specific APIs used so this package can be used anywhere.

 > [!WARNING]
 >